 Overall, 52.5% of LGBTQ+ workers in the West are out at work.
 However, urbanicity has a big impact on whether LGBTQ+ workers feel comfortable sharing personal information at work (LGBTQ+ workers are 26% less likely to share when in rural areas vs 4% less likely to share in urban areas compared to national average).
 There is also a big impact when it comes to age and being open to managers, with older LGBTQ+ workers in this region being more likely to share with their managers than any other age group nationwide (52% more likely).
 West workers are also 14% more likely to report microaggressions at work which may be why LGBTQ+/Allies are also 15% more likely to say they want to work with companies that are more supportive of LGBTQ+ rights.
 Even though there are reports of microaggressions in the workplace, workers in this region were 35% less likely to say that the state’s leadership talked negatively about LGBTQ+ issues.

 Unless otherwise noted, all comparisons for more or less likely are compared to the National results.
 Regional results are based off of 1,500 respondents (LGBTQ+ and Non-LGBTQ+ responses have been weighted to be age-representative for each audience in each region).
 National results are based off of 600 respondents representative of each audience (LGBTQ+ vs Non-LGBTQ+).

 States in the Western region included: Alaska, California, Colorado, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, Wyoming.

 Legal Status of the Lesbian, Gay, and Bisexual Community

-Montana does not have statewide legislation that explicitly protects LGBT+ individuals.
+Montana does not have statewide legislation that explicitly protects LGBTQ+ individuals.